-Tat.
+To His Son Tat.

-N the general speeches, O Father, discoursing of the Divinity, thou speakest enigmatically, and didst not clearly reveal thyself, saying, That no man can be saved before Regeneration.

-2. And when I did humbly entreat thee, at the going up to the Mountain, after thou hadst discoursed to me, having a great desire to learn this Argument of Regeneration; because among all the rest, I am ignorant only of this, thou toldst me thou wouldst impart it to me, when I would estrange myself from the World; whereupon I made myself ready, and have vindicated the understanding that is in me, from the deceit of the World.

-3. Now, then, fulfil my defect, and as thou saidst, instruct me of Regeneration, either by word of mouth or secretly;

-secretly; for I know not, O Trismegistus, of what Substance, or what Seed, or what Womb, a man is thus born.
+- I. TAT.
+In the general Speeches, O Father, discoursing of the Divinity, thou speakest enigmatically, and didst not clearly reveal thyself, saying, That no man can be saved before Regeneration. - 2.
+And when I did humbly entreat thee, at the going up the Mountain after thou hadst discoursed unto me, having a great desire, to learn this Argument of Regeneration; because among all the rest, I am ignorant only of this thou toldst me thou wouldst impart it unto me, when I would estrange myself from the World: whereupon I made myself ready, and have vindicated the understanding that is in me, from the deceit of the World. - 3.
+Now then fulfil my defects, and as thou saidst instruct me of Regeneration, either by word of mouth or secretly; for I know not, O Trismegistus, of what Substance, or what Womb or what Seed a Man is thus born. - 4.

-4. Herm.
-O Son, this wisdom is to be understood in

-silence, and the seed is the true Good.

-5. Tat.
-Who soweth it, O Father? for I am utterly ignorant and doubtful.

-6. Herm.
-The Will of God, O Son.

-- 7. And what manner of Man is he that is thus born? for in this point, I am clean deprived of the Essence that understandeth in me. - 8.
 Herm.
+O Son, this Wisdom is to be understood in silence, and the Seed is the true Good. - 5.
+TAT.
+Who soweth it, O Father? for I am utterly ignorant and doubtful. - 6.
+HERM.
+The Will of God, O Son. - 7.
+And what manner of Man is he that is thus born? for in this point, I am clean deprived of the Essence that understandeth in me.

-The Son of God will be another.
-God made the universe, that in everything consisteth of all powers.
+8. Herm.
+The Son of God will be another, God made the universe, that in everything consisteth of all powers.

-9. Tat.
-Thou tellest me a Riddle, Father, and dost
+9. TAT.
+Thou tellest me a Riddle, Father, and

-not speak as a Father to a Son.
+dost not speak as a Father to his Son.

-10. Herm.
-Son, things of this kind are not taught, but are by God, when he pleaseth, brought to remembrance.
+- 10. HERM.
+Son, things of this kind are not taught, but are by God, when he pleaseth, brought to remembrance. - II.
+TAT.
+Thou speakest of things strained, or far fetched, and impossible, Father; and therefore I will directly contradict them.

-- 11. Tat.
-Thou speakest of things strained, or far fetcht, and impossible, Father; and therefore I will directly contradict them. - 12.
-Herm.
-Wilt thou prove a Stranger, Son, to thy Father's kind?
+12. HERM.
+Wilt thou prove a stranger, Son, to

+thy Father's kind.

-13. Do not envy me, Father, or pardon me, I am thy Natural Son; discourse unto me the manner of Regeneration.
+- 13. Do not envy me, Father, or pardon me, I am thy Natural Son; discourse unto me the manner of Regeneration. - 14.
+HERM.

-14. Herm.
 What shall I say, O my Son?
-I have nothing to say more than this, That I see in myself an unstrained sight or spectacle, made by the mercy of God; and I am gone out of myself into an immortal body, and am not now, what I was before, but was begotten in Mind.

-15. This thing is not taught, nor is it to be seen in this formed Element; for which the first compounded Form was neglected by me, and that I am now separated from it; for I have both the touch and the measure of it, yet am I now estranged from them.
+I have nothing to say more than this, that I see in myself an unfeigned sight or spectacle, made by the mercy of God, and I am gone out of myself into an immortal body, and am not now what I was before, but was begotten in Mind. - 15.
+This thing is not taught, nor is it to be seen in this formed Element; for which the first compound form was neglected by me; and that I am now separated from it; for I have both the touch and the measure of it, yet am I now estranged from them.